Left the Salon Feeling Sad? Here’s How To Fix It — At Home

 My Hairdresser

-Dark Blonde
+Dark Ash

-Toner Pack
+Toner Kit

-#3 You've been left with stripes of Colour
+#3 You’ve Been Left With Stripes of Colour

 Keep reading: